dimonge/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###Model Architecture and Training Strategy

-I used the famous
-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-####2.
-Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+I am using the NVIDIA models in this project.
+The network consists of 9 layers which includes 5 Convolutional Layers, 3 Fully Connected Layer and a Normalization layer.
+My model uses a 3x3 filter sizes (model.py lines 18-24).
+The image of the model is as follows.

+The images was argumented by cropping out parts like sky, trees and the front of the car to prevent distraction in the model.
+Example of the images is as follows

+Before cropping.
+After cropping.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained with randomly augmented dataset and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning